SirFatredVIII/signed/ml-service/README.md

 ## Credit

-Our keras model is trained on the Sign Language MNIST dataset: https://www.kaggle.com/datasets/datamunge/sign-language-mnist?resource=download

-This model is a modified version of this CNN on Kaggle: https://www.kaggle.com/code/madz2000/cnn-using-keras-100-accuracy/notebook

 Our sklearn model is a modified version of this sign language detection model: https://github.com/computervisioneng/sign-language-detector-python/tree/master

+All training data is created by the owners of this repository.

 ## Getting Started